arthur-manske/lis/README.md

 `
 ## Flags
     -h or --help: Prints help information
-    -a or --all: Shows hidden files and directories -no or --no-order: Shows files and directories without sorting them -sh or --show-hidden: Shows hidden files and directories -s or --size: Sorts files and directories by size -d or --date: Sorts files and directories by date -p or --perm: Shows file permissions
+    -no or --no-order: Shows files and directories without sorting them -sh or --show-hidden: Shows hidden files and directories -s or --size: Sorts files and directories by size -d or --date: Sorts files and directories by date -p or --permissions: Shows file permissions
+    -a same as '--permissions' + '--date' + '--size' + '--show-hidden'

 ## Examples